CMPUT2912022/Project2/README.md

 ## Testing strategy
 Ideally, given more time, we would have written unit tests for our entire application layer (data access layer); though for the most part we ended up having to manually run and verify our queries and their integrity.
+For "search for articles" we tested whether the 'and' semantics were met by including more keywords and seeing if the total results stayed the same or went down.
+We made sure stopwords weren't included by searching with terms like "the".
+For "search for authors" we tested that each following result was correctly sorted by checking through our interface.

 ## Source code quality
 Our source code contains docstrings on files and methods as an aide.
 We attempted to keep nesting to a minimum to avoid complexity.
 Only one point of return is used in most functions so as to not accidentally bypass code that might be executed at the end of a function (as well as avoiding complexity).
 Input/output operations are kept in batches for runtime performance (a benefit of abstracting all database operations to a separate layer).